FatimaMalik2025/cyclistic-bike-analysis/README.md

 It was discovered that out of the million rider data, 25% of these riders were casual users, while the majority of 75% users were members.
 This reinforces the claim that the business is successful in its current efforts, but needs slight tweaks to convert the remaining 25% of users.

 ### Weekly Trends
 When analyzing the line graph for the trends of users throughout the week, it was apparent that casual users have higher usage on the weekends, whereas members have higher usage during weekdays.
-This indicates that casual users are much more likely to be using this service for leisure, whereas members may need the bike share for c
+This indicates that casual users are more likely to use this service for leisure, whereas members may use it as a means of commuting to work.

+### Time of Day Trends
+The analysis of this factor suggests that the majority of casual users use the bike service between hours of 12 pm and 4 pm, which is the afternoon.
+However, members use this service most between hours 5 pm to 8 pm, which is the evening.
+This insight reaffirms our former conclusion that most members use the bike-share for work commute, whereas casual users use it for leisure.

+### Ride Length Trends

 ### Monthly Trends

-### Time of Day Trends

 ## Reccomendations